microsoft/vscode-azure-iot-edge/README.md

 - [.Net Core 2.0 SDK](https://www.microsoft.com/net/download/core)
 - [C# for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp)

-We will soon support other languages.
+We will soon support other languages and more services on IoT Edge.

 ## Commnads

 Press `F1` or `Ctrl + Shift + P` to open command palette, type `Edge:` to see all the commands:
 - **Edge: Setup Edge**: Setup the Edge runtime.
 - **Edge: Start Edge**: Start Edge runtime in your local machine.
 - **Edge: Build IoT Edge module**: Build Edge module from source code.